Lung Cancer Modeling

 - Impact of Reduced Tobacco Smoking on Lung Cancer Mortality in the United States During 1975-2000

-- Lung Cancer Model Applied to Kentucky to Measure Impact of Tobacco Control Policies
+- Lung Cancer Model Applied to Michigan and Kentucky to Measure Impact of Tobacco Control Policies

 - Publications from the Lung Working Group